 One thing many people struggle with is consistent book sales.
 That hasn’t been the case for me.
 Below was my total book sales after one year as reported in my 1-year anniversary article.
 This particular total of sales was captured on April 16, 2015:

 Not bad for a dyslexic guy.
 I’ll admit that I haven’t been writing as many books as I’d like since Kindlepreneur, Publisher Rocket, YouTube, the podcast, etc have really taken up a lot of time.
 But that’s something I intend to remedy.

 YouTube Channel – See Book Marketing In Action

 Now, I create videos when words can’t do something justice.
 Some things just need to be seen in order to fully understand.
 That’s why the Kindlepreneur YouTube channel was created and gets a lot of attention.

-I also created a full free video course on Amazon ads.
+I also used Thinkific to create a full free video course on Amazon ads.
 This was my first course and it was made free for three reasons:

 - I started writing a Kindlepreneur article about Amazon ads and realized I couldn’t do it without a LOT of videos

 - It’s a great way to add email subscribers to the community

 - It helps educate and show one of the many features Publisher Rocket can do – but the course doesn’t require you to have Rocket in order to succeed

 It also helps that my 19-year-old daughter is my video editor and does an amazing job helping me to put things together.